AdaCore/learn/intro_to_ada.rst

       Put_Line("T18 requires " & Integer'Image(T18'Size) & " bits");
    end Custom_Floating_Types;

-In this example, the attribute ``'Size`` is used to retrieve the number of bits used for the specified data type.
+In this example, the attribute :ada:`'Size` is used to retrieve the number of bits used for the specified data type.
 As we can see by running this example, the compiler allocates 32 bits for ``T3``, 64 bits for ``T15`` and 128 bits for ``T18``.